FairwindsOps/insights-docs/docs/configure/ci/configuration.md

 4. Inline values listed in `manifests.helm[].values`

 ## Reports
-You can control which reports run as well as pass options to each report type.
+You can control which reports run and pass options to each report type.

 * `reports.opa.enabled` - set to `false` if you'd like to disable OPA
 * `reports.polaris.enabled` - set to `false` if you'd like to disable Polaris